sdkcarlos/artyom.js/README.md

 - Pause and resume command recognition.
 - Artyom has available the soundex algorithm to increase the accuracy of the recognition of commands (disabled by default).
 - Use a remote command processor service instead of local processing with Javascript.
+- Works both in desktop browser and mobile device.

 ### Voice Synthesis

 - Synthesize extreme huge blocks of text (+20K words according to the last test).
 - onStart and onEnd callbacks **will be always executed independently of the text length**.
+- Works both in desktop browser and mobile device.

 # Installation